dzirtusss/vifari/README.md

 If hjkl doens't work but `f/F/t` show marks, most probably your mouse cursor is out of the scrollable area.
 Use `gf` to navigate to some visible element and then use `hjkl`.

-If you want to totally disable Vifari do `spoons.Vifari:stop()` in hammerspoon console.
+If you want to totally disable Vifari do `spoon.Vifari:stop()` in hammerspoon console.

 ### Current binds: